infojam-james/Test-Cases/Investigations/Authorising-an-investigation/investigations-14.md

 2 Click the 'Authorise' button.

+3 In the pop-up box, click the 'OK' button.

 ##Expected Results
++ The pop-up box displays the message, "Thank you for authorising this investigation.
+It has now been passed to the Health & Safety Team to close the case."
-+ The Case Status of the incident in question changes to 'Authorised'.
++ The Case Status of the incident in question changes to 'Investigation (Authorised)'.